hominidae/InsectsArctic-2025/README.md

 # InsectsArctic-2025
-R code for processing BOLD data
+This code is intended for the analysis of DNA Barcoding specimens collected in the Kitikmeot region of Nunavut.